softprops/tiny-dynamo/README.md

 }
 ```

-A few notable differences when comparing to traditional DynamoDB clients is that this client assumes a single table, a very common case, so you configure your client with that table name so you don't need to redundantly provided it with each request.
+A few notable differences when comparing Tiny Dynamo to traditional DynamoDB clients is that this client assumes a single table, a very common case, so you configure your client with that table name so you don't need to redundantly provide it with each request.

 You will also find the interface is reduced to `get(key)` `set(key,value)`.
 This is intentional as this client is primarily focused on being a better fit for simple key-value applications.